Honey (Dabur) (1 Serving) and Green Tea (1 Mug (8 Fl Oz))

 Monitor Portion Sizes

-Engage in light physical activity, such as a short walk, after consuming green tea and honey to help your body utilize glucose more efficiently.
+Engage in light physical activity like walking after consuming meals to help your muscles use glucose more effectively.

 Find Glucose response for your favourite foods